kurator-dev/kurator/docs/content/en/docs/fleet-manager/rollout/canary.md

 linkTitle: "Canary Deployment"
 weight: 20
 description: >
-  A comprehensive guide on Kurator's Canary Deployment, providing an overview and practical implementation steps.
+  A comprehensive guide on Kurator's Canary Deployment, providing an overview and quick start guide.
 ---

 ## Introduction